Buffalo State processes four New York State payrolls that are administered by the Office of the State Comptroller (OSC):

 How do I get a replacement copy of my W-2 or change my tax withholdings?

-Log in to NYS Payroll Online.
+Log in to SUNY HR Self Service.
 This service also allows employees to view and print pay statements and opt out of receiving paper pay statements.

 Funding Positions on the Regular State Payroll